kawsark/AzureTerraformWorkshop/challenges/06-publicmoduleregistry/README.md

 Run a `terraform init` and `terraform plan` to verify that all the resources look correct.

-When running a plan you may run into the following error:
+- Note: when running a plan, if you see the following error, please ensure you have completed the steps in **Setup Azure Service Principal** section.
 ![](../../img/2018-06-07-16-23-29.png)

-To get past this, simply run the `az login` command and follow the prompts.

 > Note: Take a minute to analyse why you needed to run another `terraform init` command before you could run a plan.